 A typical application area for HOS is the interference limited urban macro scenario.
-We therefore concentrate our study on a LTE downlink system in an urban macro network.
-The study focuses on a system performance assessement under realistic conditions, i.e., we consider a practical MCS link adaptation with HARQ mechanism, limited and inaccurate feedbacks due to channel aging and quantization errors as well as the interplay between HOS and the 3GPP Rel.
+We therefore concentrate our study on an LTE downlink system in an urban macro network.
+The study focuses on a system performance assessement under realistic conditions, i.e., we consider a practical MCS link adaptation with HARQ mechanism, limited and inaccurate feedback due to channel aging and quantization errors as well as the interplay between HOS and the 3GPP Rel.
 10 facilitated CL-MIMO transmission techniques.
-Two realization approaches for HOS are considered: the hard- and the soft-sectorization.
-The first variant deploys antennas with narrower beam width to serve smaller sectors.
+Two realization approaches for HOS are considered: hard- and soft-sectorization.
+The first variant deploys antennas with narrower beamwidth to serve smaller sectors.
 The latter relies on antenna arrays to form fixed beam patterns which virtually define the subdivided sectors.

 This study is structured as follows: in the second section we summarize the parameter settings and the main features of the simulation tools used for this study.
-On the basis of a simple system with single transmit antenna element per sector we will then briefly demonstrate some important relations between the HOS gain and the simulation conditions.
-In the next section we include the antenna diversity in the system.
-For a fixed number of 24 transmit antenna elements per site (8Tx per tri-sector cell) a performance comparison for a conventional tri-sector site and HOS network considering the advanced CL-MIMO transmission techniques defined in 3GPP Rel.10 will be shown.
+On the basis of a simple system with single transmit antenna element per sector we will then briefly demonstrate some important relations between HOS gain and simulation conditions.
+In the next section we introduce antenna diversity into the system.
+For a fixed number of 24 transmit antenna elements per site (8Tx per tri-sector cell) a performance comparison for a conventional tri-sector site and a HOS network considering advanced CL-MIMO transmission techniques defined in 3GPP Rel.10 will be shown.